 "You become so tuned in to your dogs’ habits and preferences and I really feel like he understands us too.”

 We know pets are not just things that we own – they are part of the family.
 Our pets may well be the best therapists, personal trainers and legal highs on the planet.
 They’re always there for us – that’s why we make policies that help you look after them.

 We try to create plans that are a bit more than just pet insurance.
-Not only do our plans cover the cost of vet care with our award-winning pet insurance, but they also include free 24/7 vet video calls and a free pet sitter membership with Trusted Housesitters.
+Not only do our plans cover the cost of vet care with our award-winning pet insurance, but they also include unlimited, 24/7 online vet advice and a free pet sitter membership with Trusted Housesitters.

 You can sign up for our ManyPets Flea, tick and worm plan delivered to your door.
 You’ll get a discount on the plan and you don’t need to have an insurance policy to buy it.